-\paragraph{Disentangled representation learning} Disentanglement is identified as a key objective for learning representations that are interpretable and generalized \cite{RepLearning2013,FairnessDisentangle2019}.
-Works have been proposed to encourage disentangled representation learning by unsupervised learning \cite{betaVAE17,infoGAN2016}.
-Recently, focus has been given to the conditions under which learned representations can be disentangled \cite{CommonAssumptions2019,higgins2018towards,VAEICA2020}, with the finding that quite frequently the direct mapping to disentangled independent factors are unattainable for neural networks \cite{bouchacourt2021addressing}.
-Our discussion on the multi-object 6D pose estimation exemplifies the situation: the disentanglement of object shape and pose as independent factors are prevented by different object symmetries.
-We provide a solution to the disentanglement problem by re-entangling the independent factors so that a neural network mapping becomes learnable.
+\textbf{Disentangled Representation Learning} Disentangled representations are a key objective for interpretable and generalizable learning \cite{RepLearning2013,FairnessDisentangle2019}.
+Previous works encourage disentangled representation learning by unsupervised learning \cite{betaVAE17,infoGAN2016}.
+Recently, focus has been given to the conditions under which learned representations can be disentangled \cite{CommonAssumptions2019,higgins2018towards,VAEICA2020}, with the finding that quite frequently the direct mapping to disentangled independent factors is unattainable for neural networks \cite{bouchacourt2021addressing}.
+Our discussion on scalable 6D pose estimation exemplifies the situation: the disentanglement of object shape and pose as independent factors is prevented by different object symmetries.
+We provide a solution to the disentanglement problem by re-entangling the independent factors so that a neural network mapping can be learned.